dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

-The Question section and the list of types present in the MQTYPE-Response option indicates the list of (QNAME, QCLASS, qtypes) combinations which are completely contained within the received response.
+The Question section and the list of types present in the MQTYPE-Response option indicates the list of (QNAME, QCLASS, qtypes) combinations which are completely answered and contained within the received response.
 The answers to all query combinations share the same RCODE and all other flags.

 All RRs required by existing DNS specifications are expected to be present in the respective sections of the DNS message, including proofs